Trinidad & Tobago: an introduction

 Trinidad and Tobago became a single political entity in 1888.
 Since independence from Great Britain in 1962 Trinidad and Tobago has been a parliamentary democracy.
 In 1976 Trinidad and Tobago became a republic within the Commonwealth.
 In 1980 the Tobago House of Assembly was re-established.

 Trinidad and Tobago is the Caribbean’s strongest economy.
 Unlike most Caribbean islands, Trinidad has a large industrial sector, including manufacturing and heavy industry.
-The energy sector, which includes oil, natural gas and petrochemicals accounts for 70% of the country’s exports.
+The energy sector, which includes oil, natural gas and petrochemicals has accounted for as much as 80% of the country’s exports.
 Tourism, mainly concentrated in Tobago, and agriculture are also central components of the economy.

 A national identity